fisagor/intro_causal_inference/README.md

 *keywords:* Causality.
 Causal inference.
 Potential outcomes.
 Bayesian Networks.
 Structural Causal Models.
 Interventions. *Do*-calculus.
 Counterfactuals.

 ### ii. content
 This is a less quantitative, seminar version of a 14-week course.
 The 10-week lecture series is composed of three modules.
 These modules address the same issue at different levels: why we do what we do, when we are deriving a causal inference.
-In this context, we will employ why and how questions to probe different causal inference frameworks and methods.
+In this context, we will employ why and how questions to probe different causal inference frameworks and methods. <br>
 If you would like to take a bite of the content, you can check Kevin Hartnett's exciting Q&A with Judea Pear here: https://www.quantamagazine.org/to-build-truly-intelligent-machines-teach-them-cause-and-effect-20180515/

 ### iii. course plan